• Skip to primary navigation

 Notes

 Don't have a gas stove?
-Cook the marshmallows over a sterno fuel can or a mini hibachi instead.
-You could also place the marshmallow on a graham cracker half, then melt them a microwave or cook them under your oven's broiler.
+Cook the marshmallows in your fireplace, over a mini hibachi, or with a special indoor s'mores kit instead.
+You could also place the marshmallow on a graham cracker half, then melt in your microwave or cook them under your oven's broiler.

 Have fun experimenting with different types of chocolate!
-Everything from Hershey's Milk Chocolate to peanut butter cups, dark chocolate, and a salted caramel chocolate bar is game here.
+Classic Hershey's Milk Chocolate is delicious, of course, but we made ours using peanut butter cups, dark chocolate, and a salted caramel chocolate bar.

 To make the chocolate extra gooey, stick it on a graham cracker and pop it in the microwave for 10-20 seconds before adding the marshmallow.